 - 1. ADHD or learning disorders.
-Psychologists and doctors may diagnose someone with ADHD or a learning disorder-but as explained above, this diagnosis itself is not required. - Your documentation must adequately describe your current functional limitations to major life activities-not what your performance was like in elementary school or many years ago. - If your documentation indicates that you have difficulty sustaining your attention over time-yet you are requesting significantly longer seat time on the exam-there must be a clear explanation for this.
-Please note that simply providing evidence that you have been diagnosed with ADHD or another disorder is insufficient. - 2.
+Psychologists and doctors may diagnose someone with ADHD or a learning disorder-but as explained above, this diagnosis itself is not required. - Your documentation must adequately describe your current functional limitations to major life activities-not what your performance was like in elementary school or many years ago. - If your documentation indicates that you have difficulty sustaining your attention over time-yet you are requesting significantly longer seat time on the exam-you and your evaluator must explain why this accommodation would be appropriate.
+Please note that simply providing evidence that you have been diagnosed with ADHD or a learning disorder is not sufficient to demonstrate that you are disabled. - 2.
 Temporary circumstances.
 Requests based on temporary circumstances such as a broken arm, or pregnancy, will be considered on a case-by-case basis. - 3.
 Medical conditions (including diabetes) requiring medical or assistive devices or equipment.
 If you use assistive devices (other than ordinary eyeglasses) or need to have medical equipment with you during your exam, you should submit a written request for accommodations along with appropriate documentation from your health care provider that indicates the need for such devices.
-Be sure to see the list of personal medical items medical items and other diabetes-related items, must be pre-approved. - 4.
+Be sure to see the list of personal medical items that do NOT need pre-approval.
+As noted above, all devices, including personal medical items and other diabetes-related items, must be pre-approved. - 4.
 Anxiety.
 It is perfectly normal to be anxious during your exam/assessment ("test anxiety").
-However, accommodations are not provided solely for this circumstance, because "test-taking" is not a major life activity under the ADA. - 5.
-English as a second language.
-This is a life circumstance, not a disability, and as such, accommodations are not provided for this situation. - 6.
+However, accommodations are not provided solely for this circumstance, because "test-taking" is not a major life activity under the ADA.
+If the only impact of your condition is on test-taking, then it is likely that you are not a person with a disability. - 5.
+Lack of English language proficiency.
+We do not provide disability-related accommodations to individuals based on lack of proficiency with the English language. - 6.
 Deaf.
 If you are deaf or otherwise hard-of-hearing, a written copy of the check-in procedures and rules can be provided to you.
 However, since the exams/assessments are entirely written, with nothing to listen to, you should not need a sign language interpreter during the exam/assessment.
 We do not translate the exam/assessment into any other language, including ASL.
-As indicated above, accommodations must be relevant to the specific task and setting. - 7.
-Blind or low vision.
+As indicated above, accommodations must be relevant to the specific task and setting.

+7. Blind or low vision.
 If you have a visual disorder that cannot be corrected with ordinary eyeglasses, there are many possible accommodations that we could provide to you, based on your specific needs.
 Be sure to provide information about your actual functional limitations, any assistive technology you regularly use, and what accommodations, devices, or technologies you may need in order to access the exam/assessment.